kavan-soni/Instrumentation-via-hypercall/Assignment3 /README.md

 more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?

-Ans - a) Not particularly, frequency of exits stays the same, yet for a few exits it raise a bit.
-Increase rate varies from exit to exit.
-      b) Yes, more exits are performed during certain VM operations.
+Ans - a) Yes, for exits such as HLT(10) and CPUID(12) it increases at a stable rate.
+Increase rate varied from exit to exit.
+Yes, more exits are performed during certain VM operations.
+A full VM boot entails approximately 931512 exits.
-      c)

 2. Of the exit types defined in the SDM, which are the most frequent?
 Least?